 Too often fundraising is reactive rather than proactive, hindering growth and creating a frenzied and hectic development culture.
 Take some time at the beginning of the year to set goals, plans, and strategies.

-As 2020 comes to a close we wanted to share this 2019 article from Doug Schneider about planning for the year ahead.
+As 2021 comes to a close we wanted to share this 2019 article from Doug Schneider about preparing for the year ahead.
 You can find Doug's webinar on strategic planning during uncertain times here.

 Successful fundraising needs to be strategic.
 Too often development directors and nonprofit leaders are wearing too many hats, juggling too many projects, that preparing their development work takes a backseat.
 The problem with this is that it makes fundraising reactive rather than proactive.